-The MOMS (Management of Myelomeningocele Study) trial was terminated early in 2010 due to overwhelming evidence in favor of prenatal surgery for myelomeningocele, the most common form of spina bifida.
-Since then, a multidisciplinary team at Vanderbilt University Medical Center has continued work to improve the surgery along three concurrent paths: further analysis and interpretation of the MOMS data, refinement of the surgical technique, and training other centers in the procedure.
+Since 2010, when the MOMS (Management of Myelomeningocele Study) trial was terminated, a multidisciplinary team at Vanderbilt University Medical Center has continued work to improve the surgery along three concurrent paths: further analysis and interpretation of the MOMS data, refinement of the surgical technique, and training other centers in the procedure.

-In the recent 75th Anniversary issue of the Journal of Neurosurgery (JNS): Pediatrics, Jay Wellons, M.D., Chief of Pediatric Neurosurgery at Monroe Carell Jr. Children’s Hospital at Vanderbilt, was asked to review the state of fetal surgery for spina bifida today.
+In the 75th Anniversary issue of the Journal of Neurosurgery (JNS): Pediatrics, Jay Wellons, M.D., Chief of Pediatric Neurosurgery at Monroe Carell Jr. Children’s Hospital at Vanderbilt, reviewed the state of fetal surgery for spina bifida.